Wu Chuo-liu: Life and work

-After publishing an article called "School and Autonomy", he was labeled a radical by the Japanese government and transferred to a village school in Miaoli County.
+After publishing an article called "School and Autonomy", he was labeled a radical by the Japanese government and transferred to a village school in Byōritsu District.
 In 1927, he joined the Kurisha Poetry Society, a group that would produce some of Taiwan's best known modern poets.
-Ten years later, he managed to secure an appointment as "Chief Disciplinarian" of the schools in Guanxi, but he resigned in 1940, following an incident in which the teachers were insulted by the Japanese authorities.
+Ten years later, he managed to secure an appointment as "Chief Disciplinarian" of the schools in Kansai, Shinchiku, but he resigned in 1940, following an incident in which the teachers were insulted by the Japanese authorities.